 Associate Director, Fiscal Research Center

-In addition to serving as the associate director of the Fiscal Research Center (FRC), Buschman is as a senior research associate at the Center for State and Local Finance.
+Buschman serves as the associate director of the Fiscal Research Center (FRC), as well as a senior research associate at the Center for State and Local Finance.

 He is FRC’s key contact for fiscal note analyses of proposed Georgia revenue legislation.
 His research interests include corporate and personal taxation, growth and equity effects of tax reform, state and local fiscal policy, and other topics.
 Prior to joining the Andrew Young School of Policy Studies, Buschman worked for several years in corporate banking and corporate financial management.
 He holds a bachelor’s degree in economics from Duke University, an MBA in finance from the Goizueta Business School at Emory University, and a master’s degree and doctorate in economics from the Andrew Young School of Policy Studies at Georgia State University.